MSTACLIPSE/MSTAGRAB/README.md

         ╚═╝     ╚═╝╚══════╝   ╚═╝   ╚═╝  ╚═╝ ╚═════╝ ╚═╝  ╚═╝╚═╝  ╚═╝╚═════╝ ╚═════╝ ╚══════╝╚═╝  ╚═╝
                                 — grab what you need, leave the rest —

  MSTAGRABBER is a pure GUI tool that lets you browse and download any public GitHub repository’s files with an simple interface.
-No command-line fu required — just point, click, and grab.
+No command-line required — just point, click, and grab.

 Built for OSINT researchers, archivers, and anyone who wants to pull a repo’s contents without cloning the whole thing.